-All members of the Prostate Cancer UK Research Advisory Committee and any external peer reviewer must actively adhere to and support this Conflicts of Interest Code of Practice.
+All external peer reviewers must actively adhere to and support this Conflicts of Interest Code of Practice.

 External peer reviewers will only be approached if the Research Team at Prostate Cancer UK does not identify any conflicts of interest based on the criteria identified below.
 All external reviewers must disclose any potential conflict of interest, and if a significant conflict comes to light then that reviewer shall not be used.